SciSpike/recurrify/README.md

 ```

 ## Performance considerations
-While Later has been designed to efficiently calculate occurrences for all types and complexities of schedules, there are a few things to keep in mind for applications that have particularly high performance requirements.
+While Cronicle has been designed to efficiently calculate occurrences for all types and complexities of schedules, there are a few things to keep in mind for applications that have particularly high performance requirements.

 * Basic time periods perform the best.
 These include years, months, days, hours, minutes, and seconds.
 Calculating ISO week of year is particularly expensive.
 * Schedules without exceptions perform better than those with exceptions.
 Defining your schedule without the need for exceptions will improve performance.